michelesr/thesis/src/ts.md

 scripts, and is written in the Java programming language.

 The history of Selenium begin with *Selenium Remote Control*.
-Selenium RC is a server that accept requests for browser automation through an http API.
-The http API can be accessed with drivers available for different programming language, such as Java, Python, PHP, Ruby, .NET, Perl and Javascript.
-With the diffusion of Selenium and browser automation scripts, browsers start to provide their native support to automation, leading to the born of *Selenium Web Driver*.
+Selenium RC is a server that accept requests for browser automation through an HTTP API.
+The HTTP API can be accessed with drivers available for different programming language, such as Java, Python, PHP, Ruby, .NET, Perl and Javascript.
+With the diffusion of Selenium and browser automation scripts, browsers start to provide their native support to automation, leading to the creation of *Selenium Web Driver*.

 Selenium Web Driver is the successor of Selenium RC, and the main difference consists in its interaction with web browsers, implemented with browser specific